Environmental Compliance Reports

 - 2015 Compliance Inspections Report (PDF)

 For compliance activity reports under the Integrated Pest Management Act visit the Reports, publications & guides for pesticides page.

 Compliance Inspection Data

-The Excel spreadsheets below list who was inspected, the address, the type of authorization under the Act and the outcome of the inspection.
-The regulated party column identifies who was inspected and the outcome of the inspection is listed the response code column.
+The Excel spreadsheets below list who was inspected, the address, the type of authorization under the EMA and the outcome of the inspection.
+The regulated party column identifies who was inspected, and the outcome of the inspection is listed under the response code column.
 The response code identifies the compliance and enforcement tool issued.
 For an explanation of these tools please refer to the Compliance Inspection Reports above or the Compliance and Enforcement Policy and Procedures (PDF).